CrayLabs/SmartSim/doc/model.rst

 .. _run_prefix:
 Run Operations
 ==============
-In the following sections, we walk through snippets of application code to demonstrate the executing prefixed ML models and scripts using SmartRedis run semantics.
-The examples demonstrate executing within the same script where the data was placed, as well as scenarios where data is placed by separate application scripts.
+In the following sections, we walk through snippets of application code to demonstrate executing prefixed ML models and scripts using SmartRedis run semantics.
+The examples demonstrate executing within the same application where the ML Model and Script were placed, as well as scenarios where ML Model and Script are placed by separate applications.

 .. tabs::

     .. group-tab:: ML Model
-        **Access ML Models from the script they were loaded in**
+        **Access ML Models From The Application They Were Loaded In**

         SmartSim supports executing prefixed ML models with prefixed tensors sent to the ``Orchestrator`` from within the same application script that the ML model was placed.
 To achieve this, users must